 You can cultivate an interest in people just like you can cultivate an interest in art, poetry or wine.
 This interest can help you be more curious which makes it easier to make conversation.

-11. Remind yourself that you don’t need to be smart or clever
+11. Remind yourself that you don’t need to be clever

 I thought that I had to come up with clever things to say to not be judged.
 In reality, you don’t need to be smart or witty at all.
 In fact, trying to be smart or witty can make you overthink and tense up.